 - Describing how we should do it -- outlining an appropriate process for enacting the decision.
 (Definition adapted from Dr. Barbara Secker, Joint Centre for Bioethics, University of Toronto.)

 What does the Ethics Committee do?

 The Ethics Committee provides direction and may recommend interventions to patients, families, employees, medical staff, and physicians, in situations where professional practices may be in conflict with one's beliefs.
-The Committee acts as an advisory body (non-decision making) to the Chief Executive Officer, the Prince Albert Parkland Regional Health Authority Board of Directors and the Senior Medical Officer.
+The Committee acts as an advisory body (non-decision making).

 When is it appropriate to access the Ethics Committee?

 The Ethics Committee may be helpful in the following situations:

 - When professional practices conflict with your values and beliefs.

 - A feeling of discomfort about a decision or a course of action.

 - Concern that someone has been treated unfairly or bullied.